No, no, I'm waiting for a new beta version to be released.

 The New York Times is now saying that Obama's running this show in the Senate, that it isn't Schumer, that it isn't Dingy Harry, that it isn't any Republicans.

-Which is kind of interesting because it it it well, the fact that Obama is running it and nobody knew about it, that's limbaugh theorem.
+It's Obama running this immigration show, which is kind of interesting because it, well, the fact that Obama is running it and nobody knew about it, that's Limbaugh theorem.

 And it tells me that for some reason they do want Obama getting credit for this.